Taurean Prince NBA Playoffs Player Props: Timberwolves vs. Nuggets

 Taurean Prince Insights vs. the Nuggets

-- Prince has taken 7.0 shots per game this season and made 3.3 per game, which account for 5.3% and 5.0%, respectively, of his team's total.
+- This season, he's put up 5.3% of the Timberwolves' attempted field goals, as he's averaging seven per contest.

-- He's put up 3.6 threes per game, or 7.1% of his team's shots from beyond the arc this season.
+- He's taken 3.6 threes per game, or 7.1% of his team's shots from beyond the arc this season.

-- Prince's opponents, the Nuggets, have one of the slowest offensive tempos, ranking 27th, averaging 99.5 possessions per game, while his Timberwolves average 104.0 per game, seventh-highest among NBA teams.
+- Prince's Timberwolves average 104 possessions per game, seventh-highest among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.

-- The Nuggets give up 112.5 points per game, eighth-ranked in the league.
+- The Nuggets concede 112.5 points per game, eighth-ranked in the league.

+- On the glass, the Nuggets are No. 1 in the league, conceding 40.8 rebounds per contest.

-- The Nuggets concede 25.7 assists per game, 15th-ranked in the league.
+- The Nuggets concede 25.7 assists per game, 15th-ranked in the NBA.

-- The Nuggets allow 11.4 made 3-pointers per contest, third-ranked in the league.
+- Conceding 11.4 made 3-pointers per game, the Nuggets are the third-ranked team in the league.

 Taurean Prince vs. the Nuggets